 Of course, we must begin with the obvious disclaimer that we can’t tell you exactly what you’ll pay, however, we can go over some average trends in error and omissions insurance prices.
 For small businesses with 10 employees or fewer, the average E&O insurance cost is $1,735.

 That number can be deceptive though since unusually high or low rates can skew the data.
 Looking at the median in cases like this can often be more representative and accurate.
-Irrespective of the limit of the policy, the median monthly cost of E&O insurance is around $59, or an annual cost of $713.
+Irrespective of the limit of the policy, the median E&O policy is around $59 per month, or an annual cost of $713.
 More than half of small business owners pay somewhere between $500 and $1,000 a year.

 Jack Choros from Sophisticated Investor, concurs that Errors and omissions insurance can cost anywhere from $400-$1,500 per year or more.
 He adds that a technology company in America can expect to pay more than $700 per year for errors and omissions insurance.